chungers/infrakit/docs/content/deploy.md

     $ docker service create --name nginx -p 80:80 nginx

-Once up, find the `DefaultDNSTarget` output in either the AWS or Azure portals to access the site.
+Once up, use the `externalIp` to access the site.

 ### Execute docker commands in all swarm nodes